NiteshBhutani/Image-Tagging-App/README.md

-Converting Images Into Tags using Clariai.
+Converting Images Into Tags using Clarifai.